 h.
 Flammable, Explosive or Corrosive Substances: Storage or use of any flammable liquids, fireworks, compressed gas canisters, photo developing chemicals, or corrosive materials in any quantity is prohibited in or around the residential facilities.
 No vehicles or machines with flammable or corrosive materials can be brought into or stored in or around the residential facilities;

 i.
-Halogen Lamps: Halogen lamps are prohibited;
+Halogen Lamps: Halogen lamps are prohibited; and,

-the actions and behavior of their guests, visitors or those they are hosting, at all times.
+14. Guest or Visitor Behavior: A guest is defined as anyone that is not contracted in the space that is being visited.
+Residents are responsible for and may be held accountable for the actions and behavior of their guests, visitors or other persons they are hosting, at all times.
 Resident hosts should accompany their guests at all times while in the residential community.
-Should a resident’s guest(s) or visitor(s) violate HDH policies, the host may be held accountable and the guest or visitor may be asked to leave.
+Should a resident’s guest(s) or visitor(s) violate any University policy, the host may be held accountable and the guest or visitor may be asked to leave.
 Residents are responsible for properly and accurately identifying their guest(s) to university staff upon request.

 b.
-Courtesy Quiet Hours: Any community member may ask another to cease making noise that is disruptive to sleep or study.
-Courtesy Quiet Hours are to be observed 24-hours a day and 7 days a week.
+Courtesy Quiet Hours: Any community member may ask another to cease making noise that is disruptive to study or sleep at any time.
+Failure to comply with such a request may be a violation of this policy.
 Community members are encouraged to directly request that other community members cease any activity that hampers their ability to study or sleep.
 Community members are to take the initiative to self-monitor noise and it is not acceptable to assume that a noise level is appropriate until someone complains about it.

-16. Posting/Solicitation: All posting, distribution, or solicitation in the public areas of the residential facilities must be approved by the Office of Residential Life responsible for that space.
-Refer to the colleges’ posting policies and the University posting policy for further detail.
+17. Posting/Solicitation: All posting, distribution, or solicitation in the public areas of the residential facilities must be approved by the Office of Residential Life responsible for that space.
+Refer to the residential areas’ posting policies and the University posting policy for further detail.
 Posting on exterior balconies or railings of apartment rooms or residence hall suites is prohibited.
 Postings inside bedrooms or on the inside of exterior-facing bedroom windows or doors may not interfere with the operation of doors or windows or otherwise endanger health or safety.
 Posting of material in common living areas of apartments or residence hall suites not open to the general public is permitted provided that none of the residents of adjoining rooms with access to the common area object to the material.
 Any material posted in the common area of apartments or residence hall suites must be removed in the event that any resident of an adjoining room with access to the common area objects to the posting of such material.

-18. Residential Facilities:
+19. Residential Facilities:

 a.
 Alteration/Damage/Theft: Residents will be held responsible for the theft, loss, alteration, or damage of university fixtures, furnishings, equipment, or decorations or damage to the facility, if either the resident or a resident’s guest is the cause of such loss, theft or damage.
 The University, at its sole discretion, shall determine such costs, and payment for such costs shall be made by the resident and is due upon receipt of the notice.
 Damage should be reported immediately to Housing’s Customer Service Center 858-534-2600.
-Do not attempt to repair damages; doing so may result in additional charges;
+Do not attempt to repair damages; doing so may result in additional administrative charges;

 b.
 Closet/Cabinet Doors: Removing doors is prohibited.
 If doors are removed, they will be re-installed immediately and the student will be assessed an administrative charge for their reinstallation/repair;